Deep Dive Audits One Minute Guide

 - priorities agreed within the NYSCP Business Plan

 - areas of concern emerging from practice, performance data and local information

-Within a specific practice focus, cases are identified at random selecting examples and are taken from across the spectrum of children’s services (universal support, early help, child in need, child protection and looked after child).
+Within a specific practice focus, cases are identified at random selecting examples and are taken from across the spectrum of children’s services (universal support, early help, child in need, child protection and child in care).
 Once a cohort is identified, services who have involvement with those children are contacted by NYSCP and are asked to complete an audit tool and invited to attend a multi-agency audit discussion.
 The audit tool is completed from a single agency perspective with inter-agency working being taken into consideration.
 Each section of the tool asks for key areas of good practice, areas for development and recommendations for practice to be recorded.
 All single agency audit tools once submitted, are collated and circulated by the NYSCP Business Unit ahead of the multi-agency audit discussion.

 The audit discussion consists of representation from all services who have completed an audit tool.
 The discussion analyses the information provided within the audit tools and draws conclusions on the multi-agency responses in respect of recognition, planning & intervention, assessment, joint working, impact and overall quality.

 All agencies who have involvement with a child identified as part of a cohort are expected to respond to NYSCP’s request by:

 - completing an audit tool including as much detail as possible within the time scales requested

 - providing appropriate representation at the audit discussion

 - all agencies who are involved with the child identified to also gather information held on the child’s family.

 When completing an audit tool and providing representation at the audit discussion, agencies should feel they are able to be transparent in providing an appraisal of their service’s involvement.
 This appraisal will ensure information captured is accurate and provide agencies with the opportunity to use this exercise as part of self-assessment to celebrate good practice and identify learning.